 Real Estate 2025: Increase in withholding taxes for non-resident sellers

-From January 1ᵉʳ, 2025, new tax regulations will come into force in Canada, upending real estate transactions involving non-resident sellers.
+As of January 1ᵉʳ, 2025, new tax regulations will come into effect in Canada, modifying real estate transactions involving non-resident sellers.
 Withholding tax rates, previously set at 37.875% in Quebec, will rise significantly to 52.167%.
-These changes, including an increase to 35% at the federal level and 17.167% at the provincial level, are designed to strengthen non-resident tax compliance and secure government revenues.
+These changes, including an increase to 35% at the federal level and 17.167% at the provincial level, are designed to strengthen non-resident tax compliance and secure revenues for the Canadian government.

 What do these new measures actually mean?
 Who’s concerned?
 And above all, how can you anticipate these changes to avoid unpleasant surprises?
 This article offers you a complete analysis of the situation and practical advice on how to prepare yourself effectively.
 Whether you’re a seller, notary or broker, this tax reform could well change the face of the real estate market in 2025.